-24.2
+24.3

-The court may give summary judgment against a claimant or defendant on the whole of a claim or on a particular issue if -
+The court may give summary judgment against a claimant or defendant on the whole of a claim or on an issue if -

-(a) it considers that -

-(i) that claimant has no real prospect of succeeding on the claim or issue; or
+(a) it considers that the party has no real prospect of succeeding on the claim, defence or issue; and

-(ii) that defendant has no real prospect of successfully defending the claim or issue; and

 (b) there is no other compelling reason why the case or issue should be disposed of at a trial.

-(Rule 3.4 makes provision for the court to strike out(GL) a statement of case or part of a statement of case if it appears that it discloses no reasonable grounds for bringing or defending a claim)

-Procedure
+Timing of applications and hearing

 24.4

-(1) A claimant may not apply for summary judgment until the defendant against whom the application is made has filed –

-(a) an acknowledgement of service; or
+(1) A claimant may not apply for summary judgment until the defendant against whom the application is made has filed an acknowledgment of service or a defence, unless -

-(b) a defence,

-unless –

-(i) the court gives permission; or
+(a) the court gives permission; or

-(ii) a practice direction provides otherwise.
+(b) a rule or practice direction states otherwise.

-(Rule 10.3 sets out the period for filing an acknowledgment of service and rule 15.4 the period for filing a defence)

-(1A) In civil proceedings against the Crown, as defined in rule 66.1(2), a claimant may not apply for summary judgment until after expiry of the period for filing a defence specified in rule 15.4.
+(2) In civil proceedings against the Crown, as defined in rule 66.1(2), a claimant may not apply for summary judgment until after expiry of the period for filing a defence specified in rule 15.4.

+(3) In a claim –

+(a) for specific performance or rescission of an agreement (whether in writing or not) for the sale, purchase, exchange, mortgage or charge of any property, or for the grant or assignment of a lease or tenancy of any property, with or without an alternative claim for damages; or

+(b) for the forfeiture or return of any deposit made under such an agreement,

+the claimant may apply for summary judgment at any time after the claim form has been served, unless a rule or practice direction states otherwise.

-(2) If a party applies for summary judgment before a defendant has filed a defence, the defendant by or against whom the application is made need not file a defence before the hearing.
+(4) If a party applies for summary judgment before a defendant has filed a defence, the defendant by or against whom the application is made need not file a defence before the hearing.